Announcing the launch of our newest blog series: Insignia Insights.

 Come along on this journey of discovery.
 Suggesting your ideas for future posts of Insignia Insights is welcome.
 Sharing is too!

-Providing highest quality customized insignia for many of Canada’s most prestigious institutions is what we do.
+Providing highest quality custom uniform insignia for many of Canada’s most prestigious institutions is what we do.
 Trimtag Trading Inc. works with all levels of government, including public transit, military, front-line workers and first responders including fire, police and EMS services.
-As well, we create insignia for non-profit organizations and clubs, along with many companies and institutions which value their brand as an important asset.
+As well, we create custom corporate branding items for non-profit organizations and clubs, along with many companies and institutions which value their brand as an important asset.